 Why it Matters

 Quality teaching is time-dependent.
-Teachers need time to collaborate with their peers, discuss and observe best practices, and participate in professional development that prepares them for changing curriculum and the challenges of teaching a diverse population.
+Teachers need time to collaborate with their peers, discuss and observe best practices, including, apply recommendations and advice from quality custom essays and participate in professional development that prepares them for changing curriculum and the challenges of teaching a diverse population.

 Current school schedules demand that teachers spend the vast majority of their time in classroom instruction.
 Most teachers have little non-instructional time during the school day, and in that time they must prepare instructional materials, assess students, and communicate with parents.
 Additionally, teachers often must serve on school committees, staff various extra-curricular activities or cover hall or lunch duty.
 Such schedules do not allow adequate time for the continuous professional learning that is necessary for quality teaching.